-Kandi Burruss’ Ex, Block, Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim
+Kandi Burruss’ Ex Block Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim

 Kandi was taken aback by Kenya’s question.
 Kenya reminded Kandi that when they were in Miami, Porsha, during a game of “Never Have I Ever,” took a drink when asked if she has ever received a “golden shower.”

-“Listen, remember when we were on Miami…she took a drink.
+“Listen, remember when we were on Miami… she took a drink.
 Catch that tea!”

 Indeed, a flashback scene was shown of Porsha taking a drink when asked about ever having had a “golden shower.”